AnielaMW/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

 As you can see, we can't push all these commits.
-Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
+Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code until it's done?
+Then, we could have deployed the commit that fixes the application without the new-feature.
 We can do exactly this using a feature in git called branches.

 ## Getting started with the Master branch.